Avoiding Home Buyer Mistakes And Closing Mortgage On Time

 - The second mortgage is issued by a bank or credit union

-- Piggyback 80-15-5 Mortgages where home buyers who do not qualify for Jumbo Mortgages can utilize this power strategy in securing a home loan on a higher priced home
+Piggyback 80-15-5 Mortgages where homebuyers who do not qualify for Jumbo Mortgages can utilize this powerful strategy in securing a home loan on a higher-priced home.

-Avoiding home buyer mistakes includes not shopping for the types of loan programs that is best suited for you especially for a first time home buyer.
-For example, if you are purchasing a small condominium as a starter home or a town home and are expecting not to live in that home purchase more than 7 years, you may want to explore adjustable rate mortgages than a 30 year fixed rate mortgage.
+Avoiding home buyer mistakes includes not shopping for the types of loan programs that are best suited for you.
+Especially for a first-time homebuyer.
+For example, if you are purchasing a small condominium as a starter home and are expecting not to live in that home purchase for more than 7 years, buyers may want to explore adjustable-rate mortgages than a 30-year fixed-rate mortgage.

 Here are the reasons why:

-Avoiding home buyer mistakes can be minimized by consulting with a loan officer way ahead of your plans of shopping for a home.
+Avoiding home buyer mistakes can be minimized by consulting with a loan officer way ahead of plans of shopping for a home.
 The most important stage of the mortgage process is the pre-approval step .
-Over 70% of my borrowers who call me and go through the mortgage process and close on their home loans are borrowers who went through major stress in the mortgage process or have gotten a last minute mortgage loan denial.
+Over 75% of our borrowers are folks that are currently going through major stress in the mortgage process or have gotten a last-minute mortgage loan denial.
 The main reason and ONLY reason for this is because the loan officer did not properly qualify the borrower.
-If you want to try avoiding home buyer mistakes, consult with multiple lenders and ask as many questions as you can.
+If you want to try avoiding home buyer mistakes, consult with multiple lenders.
+Ask as many questions as you can.
 It does not cost you a penny to consult with a loan officer.
-If you have any home buyer questions, feel free to contact me at 262-878-1965 or feel free to text me on my cell at 262-716-8151 for faster response or email me at email@example.com.
-I am available 7 days a week, evenings, weekends, and holidays.
+If you have any home buyer questions, feel free to contact us at Gustan Cho Associates at 262-716-8151 or text for a faster response.
+Or email us at [email protected] We are available 7 days a week, evenings, weekends, and holidays.